 - New York City's famous Tavern on the Green also has a four-course prix-fixe dinner for $125 per person ($65 for children 12 years and younger).

-- In Dallas diners can pay $49 per person for Del Frisco's Double Eagle Steak House's pretty extensive prix fixe offering.
+- In Dallas diners can pay $55 per person for Del Frisco's pretty extensive prix fixe offering.

-- And Atlanta's The Palm has a hearty three-course meal for $55 per person ($24 for children 12 years and younger).
+- And Atlanta's Atlas at The St. Regis has a pre-fixe three-course meal for $210 per person.

 Hardly a 10-person Thanksgiving meal for less than $50.